mortemn/nft-editions/README.md

-# NFT EDITIONS FORK FOR ARTICLES
+# NFT EDITIONS FORK FOR APOCRYPHA

 ### What are these contracts?
 1. `SingleEditionMintable`